JustinHsu1129/Obsidian-openlane2-notes/Intro to Chip Design DTU Course/L2 The Transistor, Inverter, and CMOS Gates.md

 # Basic Working Principle of MOSFETs

-> Voltage at gate controls a channel between source and drain, and the key mechanism is that an applied voltage at the gate creates an electric field, thereby inducing a conductive channel between source and drain
+> Voltage at the gate controls a channel between source and drain, and the key mechanism is that an applied voltage at the gate creates an electric field, thereby inducing a conductive channel between source and drain

 + MOSFET regions of operation:
 	+ Cutoff, V<sub>GS</sub> < V<sub>th</sub>, no current flows